What is personal contract purchase (PCP) and how does it work?

 Once you have paid all the monthly instalments, you have the option to make a lump sum payment of the final balance.
-If you choose to this, you can officially become the legal owner of the car.
+If you choose to do this, you can officially become the legal owner of the car.

 Additional products and costs